polym8th/Harvest/README.md

 #### UX - Color Palette

   The Harvest platform has a calm and modern design with soft, muted colors that are easy on the eyes.
-Instead of using bright colors, the visual focus is on article images, content, and button styling to create a smooth and relaxing user experience.
+Instead of using bright colors, the visual focus is on article images, content, and button styling to create a smooth user experience.

   This approach ensures a clean and modern aesthetic, enhancing accessibility and making the overall experience more calming for users, conveying the spirit of Brighton and it's relaxed environs.